CorgiDev/CVE_Search/ReadMe.md

    1. A list is used by the csvReader in the *searchByInput* function in *vulnSearch.py* to read through the rows to find results.
    2. A list is used by the *rowCountInt* function in *extras.py* to return the number of rows, which is used by multiple other parts of the program.
 2. *Read data from an external file, such as text, JSON, CSV, etc and use that data in your application*
+   1. This occurs in *dataRefresh.py*, *fileEdit.py*, and *vulnSearch.py*.
+      1. *dataRefresh.py* is where the new list is downloaded.
+      2. *fileEdit.py* is where the file format is completed.
+      3. *vulnSearch.py* is where data from the downloaded csv is read and searched through.
+         1. May eventually add a part to make it go back through the loop in the event that no results are found.
+   2. The steps the process follows are:
       1. Downloads the CVE data file in CSV format.
       2. Edits it to get rid of some comment lines to avoid reading issues.
       3. Removes unnecessary rejected or reserved vuln labels.
          1. Reserved labels are ones that don't actually have a vuln attached to them yet.
          2. Rejected are ones that are not counted as vulns anymore.
 Could be in future, but this is part of why the file refreshes each time the program is run.
 3. *Create and call at least 3 functions, at least one of which must return a value that is used*
-   1. SOOOOO many functions everywhere.
+   1. **SOOOOO** many functions everywhere.
    2. Multiple ones return values used to display:
       1. Percentage search complete
+         1. Relies on the functions in *extras.py* to get some of the numbers.
+         2. These percentages are then read back within the *searchByInput* function in *vulnSearch.py*.
       2. Number of records obtained from download after format
+         1. Uses *extras.py* and *fileEdit.py*.
       3. Number of search results returned from search
+         1. Relies on the functions in *extras.py* to get some of the numbers.
       4. Updated file paths
+         1. Basically just about every function does this at some point.
 4. *Analyze text and display information about it (ex: how many words in a paragraph)*
    1. I analyze the search data downloaded, once I have formatted it, to display how many search records are available to be searched.
    2. Once the results have been returned I display how many results were found, and let the user no if no results were found.